 When it comes to muscle remodelling, we know that age is a factor.
-People who are older need more nutrition for the same effect as younger people.
+Older people need more nutrition for the same effect as younger people.
 Training matters too.
 Most of the research has been carried out on non-athletes who often show rapid, marked changes in muscle mass.
 However, many people — including some of you reading this article — will be regular strength trainers in whom body adaptations result in slightly different muscle modelling outcomes and more of a plateau effect.

-So, let’s strain out the science fact from the myth.
+So, let’s strain out the scientific fact from the myth.
 What do we know that’s useful?

 There are ways you can push your body into the anabolic state.
 It primarily comes down to progressive overload, sufficient and balanced nutrition, and plenty of rest.
-Here are out top tips:
+Here are our top tips:

-You want to be doing three to six days per week, having at least one full rest day, and avoid working out the same muscle groups two days in a row.
+You want to be doing three to six days per week, having at least one full rest day and avoiding working out the same muscle groups two days in a row.

+How much food?
 Well, here’s another myth to bust.
 Your body can only really absorb so much protein — the body excretes the rest.
 Lots of people who frequently neck protein shakes sometimes complain of an odd smell in the urine.
-That’s the urea from all the protein being excreted that you don’t use.
+That’s the area from all the protein being excreted that you don’t use.